Upbeat stories for downbeat times

 The space is floor-to-ceiling bookshelves, and boasts a sealed trapdoor leading to the other 99 underground storeys (such as Level 22 – currently overrun by rabid adjectives).

-4. A bittersweet obituary also caught my eye (click here).
+What an amazing kickstart for creativity and new ideas. - A bittersweet obituary also caught my eye (click here).
 Hardly the stuff of good news, perhaps, but this tribute is for a Good Person and we/I need to hold such instances close.

 Father Frans van der Lugt (10.4.1938 to 7.4.2014) was a Dutch Jesuit who worked in the Middle East for the best part of 50 years, mostly in Syria where he chose to remain when civil war broke out in 2011.